Tanzania/Egypt: Chama Charm Heads to Blitz Cairo

-SIMBA'S mieldfield maestro Clatous Chama is expected to lead his team in their Match Day 6 of the CAF Champions Cup against Al Ahly in Cairo tomorrow after a brilliant show in the Group A's fifth-day match.
+SIMBA'S mieldfield maestro Clatous Chama is expected to lead his team in their Match Day 6 of the CAF Champions Cup against Al Ahly in Cairo on Friday after a brilliant show in the Group A's fifth-day match.

 Chama, the crafty Zambian going by the name 'Mwamba wa Lusaka' went to Cairo with his team after his superb display against AS Vita Club from DR Congo and the feat made him the best player of match-day five of the CAF Champions League.